Introduction

 - Document Agreement: Ensure the seller credit is included in the purchase contract for lender approval.

-- Tip: Specify terms to prevent misunderstandings.
+- Tip: Clearly specify terms to avoid misunderstandings.

-- Note: Verify all calculations for accuracy.
+- Note: Double-check all calculations for accuracy.

 Common Problems and Solutions